telerik/ajax-docs/controls/chart/features/zooming-and-scrolling.md

 * You can programmatically change the scrolled position on the server-side via the **RadChart.ClientSettings.XScrollOffset** and **RadChart.ClientSettings.YScrollOffset** properties.
 Note that the offset properties accept numeric values between 0 and 1 where the(XScrollOffset=0, YScrollOffset=0) pair represents the top-left corner and the (XScrollOffset=1, YScrollOffset=1) pair represents the bottom-right corner of the plotArea.

->note You can find the description of the zooming / scrolling client-side API [here]({%slug chart/client-side/client-side-api%}).
+>tip You can find the description of the zooming / scrolling client-side API [here]({%slug chart/client-side/client-side-api%}).

 >caution The zoom and scroll features of RadChart require session state usage.